-If you are holding property valued at $100 or more per person, you must send a notice to the apparent owner between July 1 and September 30.
+If you are holding property valued at $100 or more per person, you must send a notice to the apparent owner three to six months before you submit an unclaimed property report to the Director.
 Refer to section 7 of the Unclaimed Property Act and section 7 of Rule UP-001 Unclaimed Property – General for details on the content and delivery requirements.

 A sample notice can be found on our Resources page at FundsFinderNB.ca.
 It is provided as a guide only.